 Q. Where is Camp Michael?

-A. Camp Michael is held at the Gwinwood Christian Conference and Event Center located on Hicks Lake in Lacey, WA.
+A. Camp Michael is held at the Gwinwood Conference and Event Center located on Hicks Lake in Lacey, WA.
 Its nearby location provides convenient access for those looking to volunteer for this ministry.

 Q. Who can go to Camp Michael?